 HYbrid culture

-5 ways to build engagement
+5 ways to make remote connections

 Make the intranet a true hub